dojoscan/Project_Meow/guauNET/_README.txt

 Instructions:
 1. Ensure that Python 3.5 and TensorFlow 1.0 are installed
 2. Download the KITTI training data and labels at http://www.cvlibs.net/datasets/kitti/eval_object.php ('left colour images' and 'training labels')
-3. Use pre-processing/set_std_mean.py to compute the mean and standard deviation image of the data set (require PIL).
-3. In parameters.py change the paths to direct to
+2. In parameters.py change the paths to direct to
 	PATH_TO_IMAGES: folder containing training images
     	PATH_TO_LABELS: folder containing training labels
 	[see kitti_input.create_batch for description of the following labels]